 Top 3 Password Managers for iPhones [+Alternatives]

 What is your "go-to" password?
-If you can answer this question, your online security might be compromised.
-Using the same password over and over for multiple accounts doesn't only make your life easier, but also those of digital data thieves and hackers.
+If you can answer this question, your online security is probably in grave danger.
+Repeatedly using the same password for multiple accounts doesn't only make your life easier, it also helps digital data thieves and hackers.
 You don't have the same key to your car, front door, safe, and diary, do you?
-But don't worry, you won't need to remember every unique password you create for each of your accounts either: Password managers take care of all of that so you don't have to!
+No fear though, you won't need to remember every unique password you create for each of your accounts: Password managers take care of all of that so you don't have to!

-A password manager's autofill functions handle inputting usernames and passwords, which on a smartphone or tablet, can save lots of time.
-For this reason, most password managers these days offer both a desktop client as well as a mobile app.
-Since iOS is one of the world's leading mobile operating systems, nearly every provider offers mobile apps that are compatible with it.
+A password manager's autofill supplies usernames and passwords to login forms, which on a smartphone or tablet, can save lots of time.
+For this reason, most password managers offer both a desktop client as well as a mobile app.
+Since iOS is one of the world's leading mobile operating systems, nearly every developer offers mobile apps compatible with iPhones or iPads.

 Managing Passwords on the Go